globewalldesk/revuu/README.md

 Now, when a task list is the result of filtering, there is a green message at the top of the list saying "Filtered by {language name}".
 Moved gems to Gemfile and required them via `Bundler.require(:default)`.

+### 2.0 (October 10, 2018)
+Refactoring and instructions:
+The biggest change that justifies the major version number change is that the code has been completely rearranged into /models, /controllers, and /views folders, on analogy with web-based MVC development.
+There is still quite a bit of refactoring to do, but this is a big enough change to warrant the new number.
+In addition, there is now a large, detailed help system accessible from both task list and task views.
+There are also a number of smaller improvements.